ANUBIS: Proposal to search for long-lived neutral particles in CERN service shafts: Conclusion

-Long-lived particles arise naturally in many extensions of the SM, including scenarios with Dark Sectors.
-In this Letter, we highlight a yet unexplored and unique opportunity to close the present gap in sensitivity for mean proper lifetimes greater than $c\tau > 10^2$~m for $m_\text{LLP}>1~\GeV$, at a modest cost, by instrumenting the existing service shafts of the ATLAS or CMS experiments with a series of tracking stations.
+Long-lived particles arise naturally in many extensions of the SM, including scenarios with dark matter candidates and models capable of explaining small but non-zero neutrino masses, the origin of the matter-antimatter asymmetry, etc. This paper presents a yet unexplored and unique opportunity to close the present gap in sensitivity for LLPs with decay lengths $L$ of $\mathcal{O}(10~\metre)$ produced at the electroweak scale or above, i.e., $\sqrt{\hat s}\gtrsim80~\GeV$, which cannot be probed by any of the existing or approved future experiments.
+This can be achieved at a modest cost by instrumenting the existing air-filled infrastructure around the ATLAS or CMS experiments, e.g., the PX14 service shaft of ATLAS, with a series of tracking stations.

-We outline a proposal for the ANUBIS detector, describe its main features, specify its performance requirements, and demonstrate its advantages by providing sensitivity and cost estimates.
-ANUBIS is expected to substantially extend the sensitivity of ATLAS and CMS, surpass CODEX-b, and provide a sensitivity similar to that of MATHUSLA.
-However, the total instrumented area of ANUBIS of 2,320~m$^2$ corresponds to about 1\% of MATHUSLA's, while its total costs are estimated at $\approx$10~M\euro, which is a small fraction of some proposals.
+The original proposal for the ANUBIS detector was outlined, describing its main features, specifying its performance requirements, proposing a detector technology with preliminary cost estimates, and demonstrating its unique projected sensitivity.
+The original ANUBIS proposal is expected to substantially extend the sensitivity of ATLAS and CMS, surpass CODEX-b, and provide a sensitivity similar to that of MATHUSLA.
+However, the total instrumented area of ANUBIS of 2,320~m$^2$ corresponds to less than 10\% of MATHUSLA's, which is expected to be reflected in the costs.

-We stress that, even though our proposal is made specifically for the PX14 ATLAS shaft, the idea of ANUBIS is equally applicable to both ATLAS and CMS.
-Alternative detector technologies, such as finely granulated scintillators, can be used and may well further reduce the total costs of ANUBIS relative to this proposal.
+It should be stressed that, even though this proposal was made specifically for the PX14 ATLAS shaft, the idea of ANUBIS is equally applicable to both ATLAS and CMS, and in fact to any large air-filled potential active volume in close proximity to a general purpose detector that can serve as an active veto.
+Meanwhile, an alternative ANUBIS proposal was provided that foresees instrumenting the ceiling of the ATLAS UX15 cavern and the bottom of the PX14 and PX16 service shafts of ATLAS, which will be documented in a future paper.

-To demonstrate the feasibility of the project, we propose the construction of two $1\times1$~m$^2$ tracking station unit prototypes to be suspended at the bottom and top of the PX14 shaft for Run~3 of the LHC.
-These demonstration units would allow for a better understanding of the detector and readout implementations, mechanical engineering needs, and background levels of ANUBIS.
+To demonstrate the feasibility of the ANUBIS project, the construction of two $1\times1$~m$^2$ tracking station unit prototypes to be suspended at the bottom and top of the PX14 shaft for Run~3 of the LHC was proposed.
+Meanwhile, a prototype called proANUBIS was constructed using $1\times1.8~\metre^2$ Phase I RPCs for the BIS sector~\cite{bib:muontdr}, and has been taken physics data since 2024~\cite{Revering:20247,Shah:2024uj}.
+The proANUBIS demonstrator has been invaluable to better understand the detector and readout implementations, mechanical engineering needs, and to further refine \textsc{GEANT4}-based background simulations for ANUBIS~\cite{Geant4}.